wikknes/Qspat/dry_run.md

 The dry run successfully demonstrated the core capabilities of the Qspat framework:

-1. VQE can effectively identify maximum expression locations
+1. VQE can effectively identify maximum expression locations (found at coordinates (0.24, 0.53))
-2. QAOA can detect spatially coherent regions of high expression
+2. QAOA can detect spatially coherent regions of high expression (identified 3 spots in a coherent region)
 3. The quantum approaches provide complementary information about expression patterns
 4. The framework handles the complete pipeline from data preparation to results visualization

-While the current implementation is limited to small synthetic datasets, it provides a proof-of-concept for applying quantum computing to spatial transcriptomics analysis.
+While the current implementation is limited to small synthetic datasets and relies on simulation due to Qiskit availability, it provides a proof-of-concept for applying quantum computing to spatial transcriptomics analysis.
 The results suggest that with further development, quantum approaches could offer unique capabilities for analyzing complex spatial gene expression patterns, particularly as quantum hardware continues to advance.

 This dry run establishes a foundation for further research and development in quantum-enhanced spatial transcriptomics analysis.